VirulentArc/ScriptCards/Spell Book Manager/readme.md

 4. Choose a character.
 5. Use the available, added, inherited, and blocked lists to control that character's spell mule access.

-Only valid player character are shown here.
+Only valid player characters are shown here.
 NPCs, `SBM_` spell mule characters, and ScriptCards mule characters are filtered out.

+Newly created characters must have a class selected before using Character Assignments.
+Characters without class information will not appear as valid player characters.

 Character-specific mule settings can: